- Create a Dedicated Workspace

 2. Know What Easily Distracts You

-Think about the factors that could interrupt your day while working at home: kids, a partner, roommates, TV, the internet, your phone, chores.
+Think about the common distractions at work that could interrupt your day while working at home: kids, a partner, roommates, TV, the internet, your phone, chores.
 Make sure any potential distraction is out of sight, out of mind while you work.
-Hang a “busy” sign on your closed office door, put your phone in the other room, and keep the TV off all day.
+Hang a "busy" sign on your closed office door, put your phone in the other room, and keep the TV off all day.
 Avoid potential distractions as much as you can to stay productive and use your time on the clock wisely.
+Be aware of digital distractions and consider using website blockers to minimize distractions from social media and other non-work-related sites.
+Implement screen time limits to maintain focus during work hours.

 3. Start the Day With Self-Care

 Going to the office every day meant following a getting-ready routine.
-Now that you’re working at home, stick with your typical routine as this can signal to your brain and body that it’s time for work.
+Now that you work from home, stick with your typical routine as this can signal to your brain and body that it's time for work.
 Then, use this time (or, at least some of it) to get ready for the day in ways you may not have been able to before.

 Start your day with some exercise, like a jog or yoga, to promote stress relief, focus, and positivity.
-You could also take your time making your morning coffee, tea, or breakfast, journaling, reading, meditating or doing any other activity that allows you to start on the right foot.
+You could also take your time making your morning coffee, tea, or breakfast, journaling, reading, meditating, or doing any other activity that allows you to start on the right foot.
+This self-care routine, including practices like meditation, can significantly boost your mental health and set a positive tone for the day.

 4. Block Media and Sites That Might Distract You